LogtalkDotOrg/logtalk3/manuals/sources/refman/control/context_switch_2.rst

 for objects compiled with the :ref:`context_switching_calls <flag_context_switching_calls>` compiler flag set to ``allow``.
-Set this compiler flag to ``deny`` to disable this control construct and thus preventing using it to break encapsulation when deploying applications.
+Set this compiler flag to ``deny`` to disable this control construct and thus prevent using it to break encapsulation when deploying applications.

 The ``{Proxy}<<Goal`` syntax allows simplified access to